LINC-BIT/VLASelect/PRECONFIGURED_ENVIRONMENT_GUIDE.md

 ## 6. Check Results

-Use the file manager on the left side to inspect the results.
+Use the file manager on the left panel to check the results.

 <p align="center">
   <img src="./imgs/file_manager.png" alt=" file manager" width="90%" />